Chemical Protective Gloves

 (b) Employers must base the selection of appropriate hand protection on an evaluation of the performance characteristics of the hand protection relative to the task(s) to be performed, conditions present, duration of use and the hazards and potential hazards identified.

 This rule makes it mandatory to match the right glove material with each application or task.
 This includes assessing the job for chemical exposures, and then selecting the appropriate, chemical protective glove based on material, thickness, length and other traits.

 A hazard assessment can be performed by an industrial hygienist or other safety professional familiar with the task.
 The hazard assessment begins with knowing what chemicals or combination of chemicals the task or job requires.
-The next step is to determine the chemicals' toxic properties by reviewing the Material Safety Data Sheets (MSDS).
-Attention should be focused on potential local skin effects, as well as potential absorption through the skin and resultant systemic effects.
+The next step is to determine the chemicals' toxic properties by reviewing sections 1-3, 8, 9 and 11 of the applicable Safety Data Sheet(s) (SDS).
+Attention should be given to sections 8 and 11 of the SDS.
+Section 8 provides what types of personal protective equipment are necessary to protect the user; however, these sections often can be vague and not brand specific.
+Section 11 provides toxicological information such as potential local skin effects, as well as potential absorption through the skin and resultant acute and chronic effects.

 When reviewing the job requirements, the degree of dexterity required for each task must be taken into account.
 Tasks that require fine motor skills, such as laboratory work, may require a thinner glove material, while operations such as industrial parts cleaning may not.

 Also, the length of exposure to the chemicals must be considered.
 Some tasks may require only splash protection or include intermittent contact, while others may involve complete immersion or continual contact with the chemicals.